dannyl1u/french-translater-server/README.md

 Server should now be up at [http://localhost:8000](http://localhost:8000)

-10. All done.
-Generate your pet name!
+All done.
+Head back to the user app at [http://localhost:5000](http://localhost:5000) and generate your pet name!